 Mฤori Rock Carvings

-To see the carvings, you can take a 1.5-hour cruise on Lake Taupล with Chris Jolly Outdoors, which also included a cruise along the east side of the lake, with views of the hot water beach and the town of Taupล.
+To see the carvings, we took this 1.5-hour cruise on Lake Taupล with Chris Jolly Outdoors, which also included a cruise along the east side of the lake, with views of the hot water beach and the town of Taupล.
 You can also view the carvings on this helicopter tour.

 23. Spend a Day or Two in Auckland